Take a look around the Marlborough Arms, a traditional Cotswolds coaching inn with history that dates back through the

 This area is furnished with blue leather seats, and a large period fireplace, while large windows provide plenty of natural light.
 This is where I chose to sit and relax with a cafetiere of coffee when I arrived at the hotel.

-The small bar area is stocked with a selection of wines, beers, spirits and soft drinks, and is only open to hotel guests.
+The small bar carries a selection of wines, beers, spirits and soft drinks, and is only open to hotel guests.

 The bar is open until 10pm, but if you plan to return to the hotel after that time, you can request drinks that will be left on the bar for your return.

 We took our drinks over to the second lounge area, which is in front of this rather grand fireplace.
 It was a lovely, cosy place to linger over a glass of wine at the end of the day.

-The Marlborough Arms now offers afternoon tea, and this can be served in front of the fire if you wish.
+The Marlborough Arms now offers afternoon tea, and you can take tea in front of the fire if you wish.

 Afternoon tea is available to to non-residents as well as hotel guests, but it needs to be booked in advance.